temecom/temecom.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Initial Post - A single seagull in a sea of seagulls!
+title: A single seagull in a sea of seagulls!
 ---

 There are a a lot of blogs out there... squawks from pretty well every self-proclainmed expert in every subject from gold fish to Mars missions, so here is one from this self-proclaimed expert on various subjects that I have dabbled, delved, dived and wallowed in over the past 50 years of my career in software and electronics technologies.